Automorphism group schemes of special simple Jordan pairs of types I and IV: Introduction

+A classification (in terms of involutions) of the finite-dimensional simple special Jordan triple systems over an arbitrary field is given in \cite{S85}; unfortunately, since that classification is more general, it does not provide an explicit list of isomorphy classes when the field is algebraically closed.

+Our first purpose is to determine the automorphism group schemes of the finite-dimensional simple Jordan pairs of types I and IV, as well as to find the automorphism group schemes of some related Jordan triple systems.
+In both cases (types I and IV), one of the Jordan triple systems considered in this work (the triple systems $\TtI_{m,n}$ in Notation~\ref{notationPairsTypeI} and $\ThIV(W, b)$ in Notation~\ref{notationType4}) is the one associated to the identity involution of the Jordan pair of the same type, and the other one (the triple systems $\ThI_n$ in Notation~\ref{notationPairsTypeI} and $\TIV(V, b)$ in Notation~\ref{notationType4}) is a Jordan triple system constructed from a Jordan algebra (the two simplest cases).

-For the simple Jordan algebras considered in this work, the automorphism group schemes are already well-known, but we will include them in the results for the sake of completeness.
-The results related to Jordan triple systems are expected to be original.
-It is unknown to me if the automorphism group schemes are already known for simple Jordan pairs of type IV.
-For simple Jordan pairs of type I, in the case of square matrices, a proof follows from the structure group studied in \cite[Th.7]{J76}; we will give a proof for the remaining case of (nonsquare) rectangular matrices, and a new proof for the case of square matrices, which covers all cases of type I.
+For the simple Jordan algebras considered in this work, the automorphism group schemes are already well-known (but the results related to automorphism group schemes of Jordan triple systems and Jordan pairs are all original).
+For simple Jordan pairs of type I, in the case of square matrices, the automorphism group was studied in \cite[Th.7]{J76}; we extend that result to automorphism group schemes, and we also calculate the automorphism group schemes in the case of (nonsquare) rectangular matrices, which covers all cases of type I.

 This paper is structured as follows.
-In \S\ref{section.preliminaries} we recall some basic definitions and notation that will be used in further sections.
-In sections \S\ref{section.type.IV} and \S\ref{section.type.I}, respectively, the automorphism group schemes of the simple Jordan pairs of types IV and I (and of some related Jordan triple systems) will be determined.
+In \S\ref{section.preliminaries} we establish some basic definitions and notation that will be used in further sections.
+In \S\ref{section.type.IV} and \S\ref{section.type.I}, respectively, the automorphism group schemes of the simple Jordan pairs of types IV and I (and of some related Jordan triple systems) will be determined.
+Our main results for Jordan pairs are Propositions \ref{AutV.IV}, \ref{automorphismgroupscheme.I.square} and \ref{automorphismgroupscheme.I.rectangle}, whereas for Jordan triple systems these are Corollaries \ref{AutT.IV}, \ref{Aut.TJI}, \ref{Aut.tildeTImn}, \ref{c:fin1}.
+As an application we show in Corollary \ref{c:fin} that for $n>1$ the Jordan triple systems $\TtI_n$ and $\ThI_n$ (both of which induce isomorphic Jordan pairs) have non-isomorphic automorphism group schemes, what in particular provides an alternative proof to \cite{S85} of the fact that they are not isomorphic Jordan triple systems.